CUTR Investors Have Opportunity to Lead Cutera, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR).
+LOS ANGELES, July 12, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR).

 Class Period: February 17, 2021—May 9, 2023